 Phone to PC:

 In the Ubuntu phone website Canonical states that “there is a PC trying to get our in every dual core smartphone”.
-You can connect your Ubuntu phone with an external monitor and the device will transform itself to a fully fledged Ubuntu Linux PC with some additional features to manage your communication stuff like calls, messages etc. Using this awesome feature, you can convert your smartphone to a PC in necessary situations, where you do not get one PC to do works.
+You can connect your Ubuntu phone with an external monitor and the device will transform itself into a fully fledged Ubuntu Linux PC with some additional features to manage your communication stuff like calls, messages etc. Using this awesome feature, you can convert your smartphone to a PC in necessary situations, where you do not get one PC to do works.
 Of course, the high-end hardware capabilities of upcoming devices will boost the speed of your partial PC.

 Side Stage is the main principle of multitasking in Ubuntu phone-based devices, especially tablet PCs.
 As the name implies, you can run applications side by side by means of resizing windows according to the requirement.
 Through this way, you can utilize the whole screen size of your tablet PC to increase productivity.
 Just as Windows 8, Ubuntu Touch is also using multi-finger gestures for enabling multitasking experience.
-You may check out developer preview videos for understand how these technologies work.
+You may check out developer preview videos for understanding how these technologies work.

 Ubuntu Phone has released a hardware requirement sheet, made for both high-end and low-end configuration devices.
 For example, Ubuntu phone needs 1 GHz Cortex A9 processor and Minimum RAM of 512 for running on a device whereas Quad Core A9 and 1 GB RAM for high-end smartphones.
 When it comes to high-end Ubuntu smartphone, you will get full features of an Ubuntu desktop.
 In the case of tablet PCs, requirements are double.